mctools/mcpl/usage_cmdline.md

   -m, --merge --inplace FILE1 FILE2 ...
 FILEN
                     Appends the particle contents in FILE2 ...
 FILEN into FILE1.
 Note that this action modifies FILE1!
+  --forcemerge [--keepuserflags] FILEOUT FILE1 FILE2 ...
+FILEN
+               Like --merge but works with incompatible files as well, at the heavy price of discarding most metadata like comments and blobs.
+               Userflags will be discarded unless --keepuserflags is specified.

 Extract options:
   -e, --extract FILE1 FILE2